How to Spend 2 Days in Sequoia National Park, California

 The trail to Tokopah Falls starts near Lodgepole campground and climbs for 1.7 miles along the Marble Fork of the Kaweah River to the Tokopah Canyon.
 The hike is considered moderate.

-It’s the first time in a few days you are going to spend here, a part of Sequoia National Park reminds you of Kings Canyon National Park.
+It’s the first time in a few days you are going to spend here, a part of Sequoia National Park looks exactly like Kings Canyon National Park.
 Surrounded by huge rocks, waters of Tokopah Falls cascade down from a height of 1,200 feet.

 Day 2: Mineral King